symbol/symbol-docs/source/references/overview.rst

     <hr>

-Catapult Service
+Symbol Bootstrap
 ================

-The package ``catapult-service-bootstrap`` contains the necessary setup scripts to deploy a network for testing and development purposes with just one command.
+The ``symbol-bootstrap`` package contains the necessary setup scripts to deploy a network for testing and development purposes with just one command.

 :doc:`Read more ...<../guides/network/creating-a-private-test-net>`.